course-details-portlet

 Further on evaluation

-The term paper must be between 10-15 pages (Times New Roman 12 point, line spacing 1,5).
-The theme of the term paper must be approved by the supervisor.
-Guidelines and requirements will be given at the start of the term.
+4-hour written school exam in mid-October.
+The term paper must be 8-10 pages long (Times New Roman 12 pt., line spacing 1.5).
+The subject of the assignment must be approved by the subject supervisor.
+The deadline for submitting the term paper is given at the start of the term.

 Required previous knowledge